14all-agency/shopify-llms-txt-directory/https-nessypopart-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0722/9056/6296/files/nessyart-rocky-horror-magenta-movies-hero.jpg?v=1755763218
   Price: $995.00 AUD
-- [SUPERHERO - Captain Bulldog](https://nessypopart.com/products/superhero-captain-bulldog-le): Justice never looked so jowly.
+- [SUPERHERO - Captain Bulldog (Limited Edition)](https://nessypopart.com/products/superhero-captain-bulldog-le): Justice never looked so jowly.
 Captain Bulldog is the blue Frenchie with a heart of gold and a shield of sass.
 With ears perked and stance firm, he’s the steadfast sentinel of backyard freedom and biscuit equality.
 Whether he’s leading the charge or napping mid-mission, this patriotic pup proves that courage comes in compact, snorty packages.
 This limited edition giclée on canvas captures the bulldog in full heroic glory—stoic, stylish, and slightly skeptical of your snack choices.
 A tribute to loyalty, resilience, and the power of a well-timed head tilt.
 Sizes: 40×40 cm or 75×75 cm Finish: Framed or Rolled Edition: Limited to 100
-  Updated: 2025-09-17T04:11:06Z
+  Updated: 2025-10-24T19:34:49Z
   Vendor: Nessy Pop Art
   Product Type: Canvas
   Availability: Available